vadimbk/resize_vm_disk/README.md

 # expand-lvm-disk

-A minimalistic script to automatically expand the root LVM volume in a Debian/Ubuntu virtual machine after increasing the virtual disk size.
+This script automatically expands the root LVM disk in a Debian/Ubuntu virtual machine **after increasing the disk size in your hypervisor or control panel**.

 ## Description

-This script resizes the last partition on `/dev/sda`, updates the partition table, resizes the LVM physical volume, extends the root logical volume, and grows the filesystem (ext4 or xfs).
-It also reduces the reserved space on ext4 filesystems to 1% for maximum usable capacity.
+expand-lvm-disk resizes the last partition on `/dev/sda`, updates the partition table, resizes the LVM physical volume, extends the root logical volume, and grows the filesystem (ext4 or xfs).
+It also reduces reserved blocks on ext4 filesystems to 1% to maximize usable disk space.

 ## Prerequisites

-- Debian 10/11/12 or Ubuntu 18.04+.
+- Debian 10/11/12 or Ubuntu 18.04 or later.
-- The root filesystem must reside on LVM in the last partition of `/dev/sda`.
+- Root filesystem on LVM in the last partition of `/dev/sda`.
 - Root privileges.

 ## Usage

-1. Increase the size of your VM disk in your hypervisor (e.g., Proxmox, VMware, VirtualBox).
+1. **Increase the size of your VM disk in your hypervisor/control panel.**
-2. Copy the script to your VM:
+2. Upload the script to your VM.
+3. Make it executable:
     ```bash
-    chmod +x expand-lvm-disk.sh
+    chmod +x expand-lvm-disk
-    sudo ./expand-lvm-disk.sh
     ```
-3. The script will:
-    - Resize the last partition to use the full disk size.
-    - Update the kernel partition table.
-    - Resize the LVM physical volume.
-    - Extend the root logical volume to use all available space.
-    - Resize the root filesystem.

-4. Verify the new available space:
+4. Run the script as root:
     ```bash
+    sudo ./expand-lvm-disk
+    ```
+5. Verify the new disk space:
+    ```bash
     df -h
     ```

 ## Limitations

-- The script only supports VMs using `/dev/sda` with root on LVM in the last partition.
+- Only works with `/dev/sda` where the root filesystem resides on LVM in the last partition.
-- It does not support complex setups with multiple disks, encrypted partitions, or separate /boot partitions outside of the LVM.
+- Does not support complex partition layouts, multiple disks, encrypted volumes, or separate non-LVM root filesystems.
-- Always back up important data before resizing disks.
+- Always create a backup before modifying disk partitions.

 ## Disclaimer

-Use at your own risk.
-The author assumes no responsibility for data loss or system issues resulting from the use of this script.
+Use this script at your own risk.
+The author assumes no responsibility for data loss or system issues resulting from its use.